bluday/awesome-media-player/README.md

 # Awesome Media Player

-WinUI 3-based clone of the classic VLC desktop app for Windows.
+A clone of the [VLC](https://www.videolan.org/) desktop app for Windows built using WinUI 3.

 **This app does not have any functionality at this time.**